by Terri Windling

 Contemporary folk musicians have been doing a fine job of “kicking the buggers into life,” and so have writers of fantasy fiction for children and adults.

-The artwork in this essay, Parts I & II, is identified in the picture captions.
+Credits & copyrights: The artwork in this essay, Parts I & II, is identified in the picture captions.
 (Run your cursor over the images to read them.)
 All rights reserved by the artists or their estates.
+The text first appeared as the introduction to The Book of Ballads by Charles Vess (Tor Books, 2006).
+It may not be reproduced without the author's permission.
+For information on obtaining permission, please go here.
+To read Part I of this essay go here.